Fax - (207-783-9949

 What is RETC/SOS?

-RETC - A regional day-treatment program for grades 4-9 (tuition based)
+Regional Education Treatment Center is a regional day-treatment program for grades 4-12 (tuition based)

-SOS - An Auburn School Board based program for students in grades 9-12
+Success Of Students is an Auburn program for students in grades 9-12 needing therapeutic support.

 WHO ATTENDS THIS PROGRAM?